Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 <a name="segment2" />
 ### Creating a basic HTTP server ###

-1. Get back to Visual Studio an replace the content of the **app.js** file with the following snippet:
+1. Go back to Visual Studio and replace the content of the **app.js** file with the following snippet:

 	(Code Snippet - _NodeJsIntroduction-CreateHttpServer_)